nerf999/FSU_Intro_to_CPP/README.md

 Concepts: Conditionals, user input validation, simple decision logic.

-3. alton_JMA20p3.cpp – Loan Payment Calculator
+3. alton_JMA20p3.cpp – Tractor Beam Calculator
-Description: Calculates monthly payments and total interest for a car loan based on user input for loan amount, interest rate, and payment duration.
+Description: Calculates if a space ship being dragged down to a planet is able to escape based on how much fuel it has and the strength of the beam

-Concepts: Looping, modular arithmetic, precision formatting, financial math.
+Concepts: Looping, modular arithmetic, precision formatting.

-4. alton_JMA20_p4.cpp – Student Gradebook
+4. alton_JMA20_p4.cpp – Guessing Game
-Description: Accepts multiple students' names and numeric grades, calculates the class average, and identifies the highest grade.
+Description: Lets the user guess a number between 1 and 100 while betting money and earning winnings.

-Concepts: File I/O (ifstream), arrays, loops, average computation.
+Concepts: functions, loops, math.

-5. alton_JMA20_p5.cpp – Toll Booth Simulation
+5. alton_JMA20_p5.cpp – Decoder
-Description: Simulates the toll booth system, counting cars passing and total tolls collected.
-Supports both paying and non-paying vehicles.
+Description: decodes a message using either a substitution cypher or a Caeser Cypher.
+The Program will then decode a file using the given cypher.

-Concepts: Classes, member functions, object-oriented basics.
+Concepts: Strings, string manipulation

-6. alton_JMA20_p6.cpp – Student Record Class
+6. alton_JMA20_p6.cpp – Password System
-Description: Demonstrates a simple class representing a student, with functions to calculate GPA and display student information.
+Description: Demonstrates a back end Password system with pin

-Concepts: Classes, constructors, encapsulation, arrays, data abstraction.
+Concepts: Functions, arrays, string manipulation.

 How to Compile
 Use g++ to compile any of the programs.
 For example: